A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

 \subsection{Interior modeling}

 For the interior portion of our full-planet models, we use one-dimensional interior structure models \citep{thorngren_mass-metallicity_2016,thorngren_connecting_2019} in order to derive profiles of temperature, pressure, radius, and density given bulk planetary properties.
-These models consist of an inert rock/iron interior with an Earth-like fraction $f'_\mathrm{core}=1/3$ of the mass contained in an iron core and 2/3 in a silicate mantle, overlaid with a homogeneous convective envelope that has a metallicity $Z_\mathrm{env}$ regulated by the amount of H$_2$O mixed with the H, He, and makes up a fraction $f_\mathrm{env}$ of the total planet mass.
+These models consist of an inert rock/iron interior with an Earth-like fraction $f'_\mathrm{core}=0.325$ of the mass contained in an iron core and the other 2/3 in a silicate mantle, overlaid with a homogeneous convective envelope that has a metallicity $Z_\mathrm{env}$ regulated by the amount of H$_2$O mixed with the H, He, and makes up a fraction $f_\mathrm{env}$ of the total planet mass.
 The models solve the equations of hydrostatic equilibrium, mass conservation, and the equation of state (EOS).
-For the latter we use \citet{chabrier_new_2019} for the H/He mix, \citet{mazevet_ab_2019} for H$_2$O, and \citet{Thompson90} for rock and iron.
+For the latter we use \citet{chabrier_new_2019,chabrier_new_2021} for the H/He mix, \citet{mazevet_ab_2019} for H$_2$O, and \citet{Thompson90} for rock and iron.

-The interior temperature-pressure profile is calculated assuming convection throughout the deep H/He/H$_2$O envelope, and is assumed to be isothermal below the MEB (with little impact on the radius estimates central to this work).
+The interior temperature-pressure profile is calculated assuming convection throughout the deep H/He/H$_2$O envelope, and is isothermal below the MEB.
+The temperature-dependence of iron and silicate EOSs, as well as the potential phase changes that may occur at high pressures, were shown to have a sub-percent impact on the radii of rocky planets \citep{valencia_internal_2006,seager_mass-radius_2007,fortney_planetary_2007}.
+This factors at an even more minor scale into the radii of the gas-enveloped sub-Neptunes modeled in this work with extended radiative atmospheres (see also \citealp{tang_reassessing_2024}), and such effects lie well within current radius measurement uncertainties for sub-Neptunes.
 The water and H/He equations of state were mixed using the additive-volumes rule, with the adiabatic profile obtained from numerical integration \citep[analogous to][]{nettelmann_ab_2008} of the adiabatic gradient, which was in turn computed from the density and internal energy values provided by the original EOS \citep[see][Sec.
 1.4.1 for more details]{thorngren_bayesian_2019} as a function of pressure and temperature.
 This approach is an upgrade from e.g. \citet{thorngren_connecting_2019}, which used H/He adiabats without perturbation by the mixed metals; a comparison is shown in Fig. \ref{fig:eos_adiabats}.